To almost do something successfully, but not quite; nearing a success only to fall short at the end.

-It's thought that this phrase comes from fairs.
-Fairs have many different types of games that can be played, some being based around accuracy, others on strength.
-For example, there's a game known as "high striker" where the player takes a mallet and swings it as hard as they can at a target.
+For example, there’s a game known as “high striker” where the player takes a mallet and swings it as hard as they can at a target on the ground.
 If the target is hit hard enough, a metallic object rises up and rings a bell, meaning the player has won.
 Fair games usually have prizes that are handed out to the winners.
 These prizes might include things such as large stuffed animals or other kinds of toys.

-Well, apparently there may have been a time in the 20th century where cigars were among the prizes that could be won.
-If this is true, I could certainly picture the people in charge of certain fair games shouting "close, but no cigar" to players who were just shy of winning the prize.
+Now, listen to this: There apparently was a time in the 20th century where cigars were among the prizes that could be won.
+If this is true, I could indeed picture the person in charge of a game at the fair shouting “you were close, but no cigar” to players who were just shy of winning the prize.
 And then later, it would become the idiom that’s used today.

-This idiom looks to go back to at least 1934, where it appears in writing in a Pennsylvania newspaper called the Chester Times:
+Anyways, this phrase looks to go back to at least 1934.
+It appears in writing during that year in a Pennsylvania newspaper called the Chester Times: